 6. Black Ceiling

-Choosing a black ceiling is a daring way to create a sophisticated and intimate atmosphere in a many fear that dark colors make a room feel small, a matte black finish can actually make the ceiling feel like it recedes into infinity, especially at look works best when paired with light-colored walls and plenty of natural light to provide metallic accents, such as gold or brass light fixtures, against the dark backdrop adds a touch of glamour and luxury.
+Choosing a black ceiling is a daring way to create a sophisticated and intimate atmosphere in a bedroom.
+While many fear that dark colors make a room feel small, a matte black finish can actually make the ceiling feel like it recedes into infinity, especially at night.
+This look works best when paired with light-colored walls and plenty of natural light to provide balance.
+Incorporating metallic accents, such as gold or brass light fixtures, against the dark backdrop adds a touch of glamour and luxury.
 A black ceiling is perfect for modern, industrial, or moody bedroom designs that prioritize a cozy and cocoon-like sleeping environment.

 7. Shiplap Ceiling